-Do not place the heat mat inside the enclosure, it will burn and harm the insects.
-If the room within which they are housed have temperatures consistently around 90 F, you won’t need a heat mat.
+Do not place the heat mat inside the enclosure; it will burn and harm the insects.
+If the room they are housed has temperatures consistently around 90 F, you won’t need a heat mat.

 Now place the roaches into the container.

 2. Obtaining the Roaches

 First things first, you need to buy the right roach species.
 The dubia roach is the best roach species for breeding.
 They grow quickly, and they can’t fly or climb smooth surfaces.
 In addition, they are medium-sized, not too big, and not too small, so you can feed them to almost all insectivore reptile species.
 This makes them ideal.

 Turkestan cockroach (Blatta lateralis) and Blaberus ssp. are other roach species used as feeder insects, but dubia roaches are better.

 If you can, get more females than males.
 A single male can mate with several females, and females produce dubia roach babies.
 As such, more females yield a much better output, successfully growing your roach colony.
 The ratio should be three to seven females for every male.
 Males have fully developed wings that cover their bodies; females have very short wings.

 Start with about 100 roaches.
 This allows you to set up a sustaining feeder colony quickly.
 You can start with less, though, but it will take much longer before you get up to a population size that allows you to feed the insects to the reptile without causing the colony’s population to go on a decreasing trend.
 For extremely large colonies, you can start with 200 roaches or even more.

 3. Providing the Roaches with Moisture and Food